andrewcooke/choochoo/docs/schedules.md

 If a single date without leading or trailing dash is given, it is taken as specifying a range of a single day (so has an implicit finish value a day later).

+## Exmploration

+You can use the

+    ch2 test-schedule SCHEDULE

+command to test what a given schedule "looks like".